-Solution 2: Power-cycling your Router
+2. Power-cycling your Router

 The error ‘Too many Login Failures’ might be tied to your IP address only as compared to your account.
-If you still cannot access your account after waiting the initial 30 minutes, you can try power-cycling your router.
+If you still cannot access your account after waiting for the initial 30 minutes, you can try power-cycling your router.

 If you have a dynamic IP infrastructure, you will be able to get allocated a new IP when you power-cycle your router.
 This will refresh the IP your device gets and hopefully will let you log into Steam.

 - Unplug your router’s main power cable from the socket.

 - Now, wait for at least one minute.
 This will make sure that there is no remaining power in it.

 - Plug the router back and connect to it.
 Now check if the error is resolved.